roachhd/roachhd.github.io/_posts/2024-07-27-9-Promises-for-a-life-well-lived.md

 > “There are no strangers here; Only friends you haven’t yet met.” - William Butler Yeats

-8. **I promise to give so much time to improving myself that I have no time to criticize others.**
+Promise 8. **I promise to give so much time to improving myself that I have no time to criticize others.**

 Your entire life will change the moment you stop worrying about what others are doing and start focusing on what you’re doing.

 The time you spend comparing yourself to others is much better spent investing in yourself.
 The only comparison worth making is to you from yesterday.

-9. **I promise to be too large for worry, too noble for anger, too strong for fear, and too happy to permit trouble to press on me.**
+Promise 9. **I promise to be too large for worry, too noble for anger, too strong for fear, and too happy to permit trouble to press on me.**

 > “Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances.” - Viktor Frankl